Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 6. script that adds execute permission to the owner and the group owner, and read permission to other users
+File 7. script that adds execution permission to the owner, the group owner and the other users, to the file hello